OCA/server-tools/auth_brute_force/README.rst

 example: REMOTE_ADDR,REMOTE_PORT

-or you can just use the jocker '*' for log or discover all variables, the variable names depends of the reverse-proxy configuration.
+or you can just use the jocker '*' for log or discover all variables, most variable names depends of WSGI specification and reverse-proxy configuration.

 Usage
 -----